joefreeman/topical/README.md

 ## Adapters

-There are adapters for Cowboy, which allow adding Topical into an existing router.
-The WebSocket adapter is required to support the JavaScript client and the full functionality of Topical.
-The REST-like adapter provides a way for clients to capture a snapshot of a topic (which is useful for supporing the incremental cache use case).
+There are WebSocket adapters for [Cowboy](https://github.com/ninenines/cowboy) and [WebSock](https://github.com/phoenixframework/websock) (compatible with [Plug](https://github.com/elixir-plug/plug) and [Bandit](https://github.com/mtrudel/bandit)), which allow adding Topical into an existing application.
+Either of these are required to support the JavaScript client and the full functionality of Topical.
+See [`examples/todo`](examples/todo/) for an example of both (running simultaneously).

+Additionally, a REST-like adapter provides a way for clients to capture a snapshot of a topic (which is useful for supporing the incremental cache use case).

 ## Example: todo list